STUDENT RIGHTS AND RESPONSIBILITIES

 Students are responsible for knowing and obeying the college rules, as well as local, state, and federal laws.
 Consistent with U.S. Department of Education Title IX standards, and the Violence Against Women Reauthorization Act of 2013 and the Campus SaVE Act, Navarro College uses a preponderance of evidence standard to determine whether a code violation is more likely than not to have occurred.

 A student who violates these rules, whether on or off campus, will be subject to adjudication and potential disciplinary action in accordance with the College’s Due Process.
-Disciplinary action may result in suspension from Navarro College and additional, independent action from the civil authorities, such as the Navarro College Department of Public Safety or other local, state, or federal law enforcement agencies.
+Disciplinary action may result in withdrawal, suspension, or expulsion from Navarro College and additional, independent action from civil authorities, such as the Navarro College Department of Public Safety or other local, state, or federal law enforcement agencies.

 Specific examples of misconduct in which students may be subject to disciplinary action are listed in the Navarro College Student Handbook.
-No-tolerance violations include serious offenses such, but not limited to, acts of violence (fighting, physical assault, sexual assaults, harassment, drugs, and weapons) or threats thereof, on or off campus.
+The following violations present a heightened level of threat to the safety and well-being of the Navarro College community and include serious offenses such, but not limited to, acts of violence (fighting, physical assault, sexual assaults, harassment, drugs, and weapons) or threats thereof, on or off campus.

 For specific information pertaining to sexual assaults, domestic or dating violence, specific processes are designed to provide Title IX protection for students.
-See Administration Procedures section on Sexual Assault and Intimate Partner or Domestic/Dating Violence (Student – Student Welfare – Freedom From Discrimination, Harassment, and Retaliation – Sexual Assault and Intimate Partner or Domestic/Dating Violence) for more information, including specific processes pertaining to prevention measures, rights of the accused and the rights of the accuser, reporting options, and investigation and disciplinary proceedings.
+See Administration Procedures section on Sexual Assault and Intimate Partner or Domestic/Dating Violence (Student – Student Welfare – Freedom From Discrimination, Harassment, and Retaliation – Sexual Assault and Intimate Partner or Domestic/Dating Violence) for more information, including specific processes pertaining to prevention measures, rights of the responding party and the rights of the reporting party, reporting options, and investigation and disciplinary proceedings.

 Navarro College is a drug- and alcohol-free campus.
 Possession, sale and/or use of any type of illegal drugs, alcohol, or mood-enhancing substance by any person on any property owned, leased, or controlled by Navarro College is strictly forbidden.
 The Navarro College Department of Public Safety will enforce all federal, state, and local laws concerning underage drinking, drug and mood-enhancing substance violations.